BLOG

 Why is the IRS creating Form 1099-DA?

 In November 2021, the American infrastructure bill was signed into law by President Biden.
-The bill stated that cryptocurrency exchanges would be required to report their customer’s capital gains and losses to the IRS through 1099 forms starting in the 2023 tax year.
+The bill stated that cryptocurrency exchanges would be required to report their customer’s capital gains and losses to the IRS through 1099 forms.

 This law drew criticism from prominent voices in the cryptocurrency ecosystem.
-Cryptocurrency’s unique properties make it difficult for exchanges to accurately report their customers’ capital gains and losses.
+Critics said that cryptocurrency’s unique properties make it difficult for exchanges to accurately report their customers’ capital gains and losses.

 Remember, cryptocurrency capital gains are typically calculated through the following formula.